bevyengine/bevy-website/content/learn/book/intro/what-is-bevy.md

   - That said, it is possible.
 Bevy and Rust make sure that users have the tools needed to integrate Lua, Python and more
   - Take a look at [Bevy Assets](https://bevyengine.org/assets) to see the options that the community have provided
 - You want to ship to consoles: Rust, and therefore Bevy, is currently not supported on Sony, Nintendo, or Microsoft consoles

+## Bevy beyond games

+Game engines are, at their core, high-performance, real-time simulators coupled with a framework for producing high-fidelity graphics and immersive sound.
+Game engines are designed to squeeze every last drop of performance out of the available hardware (both CPU and GPU).
+The fruits of this labor are just as applicable to data visualization and computer-aided design as they are to building entertainment products.

+Bevy's modular, flexible nature makes it particularly suited to these weirder applications, and there are multiple successful companies and large projects using Bevy to build everything from CAD to art installations.
+Take what you want; ignore or rewrite the rest.

+While our documentation and development priorities place games in the foreground, we care about all of our non-game users too: no matter what you're building.